The four-stage FairShare buying process

 Approved builders will make it clear in their advertising whether FairShare homes are available on their development sites.

-Home buyers are welcome to submit an application to FairShare for the purchase of any new-build or existing home so long as they meet the standards and criteria for investment by the FairShare Partners.
+Home buyers are welcome to submit an application to FairShare for the purchase of any new-build home so long as they meet the standards and criteria for investment by the FairShare Partners.

 Home buyers should check back regularly for news of additional developments being added to our pre-approved list.